Draketuroth/Voyager/Voyager_Coding_Standard.md

 ```

 ## 5. Private data members
-Private datamembers should use underline prefix, which I find preferable compared to writing "this->".
+Private data members should use underline prefix, which I find preferable compared to writing "this->".

 ```
 class Example {